- The takeaway from this week’s episode is … you have an important story inside you.

 Your story will be derived from making an intentional note each day, not only of what happened and what you experienced, but how it felt after writing it down.
 Then, from what happened and how it felt – what you realized from it.
 The action you took is what will make the story so compelling to the reader.

 Start your story by writing down the odd and out-of-the-ordinary occurrences that are happening each day.
 Or, something that suddenly entered your awareness.
 Was it so emotional that you could hardly write it down?
 Was it so scary that you tried to hide from it?
 Was it so sad that you didn’t even want to think about it?
 These are all very important to write down because as you collect these daily experiences on paper and attach feelings and realizations to them along with the action you took … you will find that you have the ingredients for a compelling story, even to you.

 To make it interesting so it becomes a legacy for your family, friends, and the world, you must look back at all the experiences and see how they relate and what you discovered.
 Does the same thing happen every time you get together with a certain person, do you get that same feeling?
 Does the same experience happen about every 3-months? … why?
 What is it you were supposed to learn, by stitching the experiences together, that you must have missed the last time it happened?

 If you choose to interrupt the predictability of what the pattern produced, do the feelings and realizations change?
 As you continue this journey by documenting how truly wonderful and unique it is, do you see yourself developing as a different person, different from when you first started writing?
-You will find that some of the experiences you had as a child and growing up that you thought happen to you were supposed to happen.
-They were the experiences that shaped you into who you became.”
+You will find that the experiences you had as a child happen because they were supposed to.
+They were the experiences that shaped you into who you became.